-The statewide coyote harvest increased dramatically during the 2011-12 season from both trapping and hunting (Table 15).
-The majority of coyotes taken over most years are in eastern Montana's trapping district s (TD) 4, 5, 6 and 7 (Fig. 43).
-The estimated 2008-09 statewide harvest of 16,398 animals was 36% above the 10-year average harvest, along with a better than average pelt price of \$77.30 (Table 15).
-This average coyote pelt prices offered for 2011-12 was the highest reported in the past 18 years.
+The statewide coyote harvest increased dramatically during the 2011-12 and again in the 2012-13 seasons from both trapping and hunting (Table 15).
+The majority of coyotes taken over most years are in the northcentral and eastern Montana trapping district's (TD) 4, 6 and 7 (Fig. 43).
+The estimated 2012-13 statewide harvest of 20,131 animals was nearly 50% above the 10-year average harvest, along with the highest average pelt price of \$93.98 (Table 15).
+This average coyote pelt prices offered for 2012-13 was the highest reported in the past 19 years.

-Examining the trend in CPUE it appears harvest effort has generally remained the same, indicating that the relative number of coyotes are being taken per unit of effort (Fig.40) which may indicate, also looking at the harvest, that there is an increase in the number of trappers and/or hunters.
-Population monitoring activities for coyote are based completely on harvest survey data, with CPUE considered to be an indicator of relative population trend, which could be considered stable.
+Examining the trend in CPUE it appears harvest effort has generally remained the same, indicating an increasing coyote population and/or that there is an increase in the number of successful trappers and hunters (Fig. 40).
+Population monitoring activities for coyote are based completely on trapper harvest survey data, with CPUE considered to be an indicator of relative population trend, which could be considered stable.
 A comparison of CPUE for coyote with the other classified predator species is shown in Fig. 53.